Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • On-demand backup jobs have inconsistent delays from 15 minutes to 24 hours after initiating them.

-Spanning as a backup solution for M365 installments can be useful for smaller companies that do not have the requirement for extensive configuration of their backup operations.
-It is a fast and cheap solution that also has a lot of limitations when it comes to backup customization and recovery options, which might be unacceptable for a lot of larger enterprises.
+Spanning as a backup solution for M365 installments can be helpful for smaller companies that do not require extensive configuration of their backup operations.
+It is a fast and cheap solution with many limitations when it comes to backup customization and recovery options, which might be unacceptable for many larger enterprises.

 afi backup landing page

-Afi Backup is one of the few solutions that were built for M365 backup operations from the get-go, even though it is still limited by the Microsoft API in its capabilities.
-It offers the majority of features that are considered an industry standard, while also having its own unique features.
-It might be relatively new by the market’s standards, but its speed and growth are proof of how high it can get in the future.
+Afi Backup is one of the few solutions built for M365 backup operations from the get-go, even though the Microsoft API’s capabilities still limit it.
+It offers the majority of features considered industry standards while having unique characteristics.
+It might be relatively new by the market’s standards, but its speed and growth prove how high it can get in the future.

 Afi Backup Features and Benefits: